Oluwatodimu/api-security-hackathon/readme.md

 1. Instructions on how to run and get familiar with the application locally.
 2. Steps taken to make the APIs and the application in general secure.

+### 1. Instructions on how to run and get familiar with the application locally

+For the aim of setting up this application properly, the team has hosted the major dependencies using cloud services and containerized the application.
+The dependencies hosted on the cloud are the `mysql` database and the `redis` cluster.

+The only `requirement` to run this application locally is to have docker installed on your machine.
+After that is set up, you should follow the following instructions:

+1. Clone the project from github (main branch).
+2. Navigate to the directory containing the cloned project and run the following command `docker build -t api-security.jar .`.
+Ensure your docker is running in the background before you do this.
+The purpose of this step is to build a docker image of the application.
+3. After doing this, the next thing is run the docker image in a container and you can do this by using the command below `docker run -p 8080:8080 api-security.jar`, which will run the docker container on the localhost, and enable you to access the APIs at port 8080.

+You can ensure the application is running by running the `app health check` request located in the application's postman API collection which can be found here for your reference `https://www.postman.com/lively-firefly-891824/workspace/my-public-workspace/collection/18629385-4d291df2-63ea-448a-85f1-c66f5813ab34?action=share&creator=18629385`.

+To access the APIs locally, you should change the postman collection environment to `localhost`.
+You can also access the APIs of the cloud hosted application by changing the environment to `cloudhost` in the postman collection.

+#### Getting familiar
+There are 3 user roles in the application; admin, teacher and student roles.
+Only an admin can create a teacher user.
+We created an admin user with email `admin@gmail.com` and password `password123$` so you can use this for authentication and explore the functionality of the application.
+With this, you can create a teacher user.

+For more clarifications, we made a table listing all the endpoints in the application, a brief description of what they do, and who can access them.
+This is show below

+I hope this will be clear enough instructions for the judges, and once again thank your fot the opportunity to participate in this hackathon

 ### 2. Steps Taken to secure the apis and endpoints